[wpforms id="406" title="false" description="false"]

 The famous question while traveling to Maine is “Where to see Moose in Maine?

 One time we were in Maine (Moosehead Lake region) when we got to see 2 male moose locking antlers, wow what a site and even a little scary.
-Although most of the time we see them it reminds me of how gentle these large creatures can be seeing them with their young and feeding in the bogs.
+Although most of the time we see them it reminds me of how gentle these magnificent creatures can be seeing them with their young and feeding in the bogs.

 cow moose in marsh